saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

 There is only one template available at the moment for the copyright bar.

-To replace the content or modify its structure, you can add your own code into the following Xpath :
+To replace the content or modify its structure, you can add your own code to the following XPath.

 .. code-block:: xml
     :caption: ``/website_airproof/views/website_templates.xml``